 Monique Boyce's practice includes regulatory compliance, internal and government investigations, antitrust merger clearance matters, litigation, and counseling.
 She represents individuals and corporations before the Department of Justice, Federal Trade Commission, Federal Communications Commission, and state attorneys general.
 She has assisted in running white-collar internal and government investigations into fraudulent conduct, anticompetitive practices, price-fixing, labor market collusion, "no poach" agreements, medical fraud, and foreign corruption.
 She assists in securing antitrust clearance for mergers, acquisitions, and other business combinations from competition authorities.
-She represents companies in complex civil and criminal litigation disputes.
+She represents companies in complex civil and criminal litigation disputes, including motions practice and discovery tasks.
 She also conducts regulatory compliance reviews to develop corporate compliance programs and trainings; and she counsels clients on the regulatory implications of business practices.

 Ms. Boyce previously interned for the Honorable Christopher Cooper in the US District Court for the District of Columbia.
 In addition to her law degree, Ms. Boyce has a background in public administration, with a focus on government and nonprofit management and policy analysis.
 Prior to attending law school, Ms. Boyce was a management consultant to state and local government agencies, and she also ran an educational foundation.
 She is also a certified Project Management Professional (PMP).